Next 12 weeks' part-time CELTA starts on 24 September 2022

 CELTA is popular with overseas qualified teachers who want to update their methodology and learn about new teaching strategies.

-The University of Cambridge CELTA is the only independently moderated TEFL training certificate and is highly regarded by employers round the world.
+The CELTA is the only independently moderated TEFL training certificate and therefore highly valued around the world.
 CELTA provides practical teaching experience, where trainees learn by doing.

-ISE Hove are pleased to offer early booking discounts for the Part-Time and some Full-Time CELTA
+ISE Hove are pleased to offer additional instalment plans for the Part-Time CELTA

 The CELTA is awarded on successful completion of the programme which includes: